gsemet/python-module-cookiecutter/README.rst

 Python module is not an application, and it needs to be used by at least one other module to build a application.

-Pyhton Python "Library" and "Application" is how dependencies are versioned:
+Python "Library" and "Application" should handle dependencies differently:

-- for a library, dependencies version should not be frozen.
+- for a **library**, dependencies version should not be frozen.
 For example, let's imagine your library depends on a module A in version 1.0.
 Your library is used in an application that also depends on the same module A, but in version 1.2.
 The version installed will depends on which latest install script has been installed.
 Libraries should handle dependencies using version ranges, not frozen version.

-- for application that goes to production, a great practice to set up is to ensure full reproductibility of your installation, no matter what happens on https://pypi.python.org.
+- for **application** that goes to production, a great practice to set up is to ensure full reproductibility of your installation, no matter what happens on https://pypi.python.org.
 You absolutly want to freeze **all** dependencies.
 You do not want to have your deployment broken because a new version of a package that broke your application has just appeared on Pypi.